 Co-dependent relationship can loosely be defined as the feeling that one cannot exist, be happy, or even feel complete without the other person.
 This type of relationship tends to stunt personal growth, create or exacerbate low self-esteem, and prevent those involved from truly being happy.

 Couples in codependent relationships tend to struggle for power and control.
 One or both are often anxious, resentful, and are guilt stricken.
 They do not respect each other’s individuality, or the need for autonomy.
 Surprisingly, the relationships are usually drama free, because one or both are not honest with their feelings.
 The relationship also tends to lack in passion, and true intimacy.

 10 Signs That You Are In A Co-Dependent Marriage:

-Spouses opinion matter more than your own, especially in decision making
+Spouses opinion matters more than your own, especially in decision making

 You prioritize their happiness, even if it makes you unhappy

 You do not do anything without them, and do not have your own identity

 You do not set appropriate boundaries with your spouse, and fear telling them “no”

 You ignore their dishonesty, possessiveness, and jealous tendencies

 You avoid confronting your partner about important issues because you fear rejection